fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 We had not to tell ``meson`` how to build the project, it figured this out by itself.

-> **Note**
->
+{% capture note %}

-> ``meson`` is a cross-platform build system, the project you just specified
-> for your program can be used to compile binaries for your native operating
-> system or to cross-compile your project for other platforms.
+``meson`` is a cross-platform build system, the project you just specified for your program can be used to compile binaries for your native operating system or to cross-compile your project for other platforms.
-> Similarly, the ``meson.build`` file is portable and will work on different
-> platforms as well.
+Similarly, the ``meson.build`` file is portable and will work on different platforms as well.
+{% endcapture %}
+{% include note.html title="Note" content=note %}

 The documentation of ``meson`` can be found at the
 <a href="https://mesonbuild.com/" target="_blank" rel="noopener">meson-build webpage</a>.